chorankates/rouster/README.md

 Note: Vagrant itself requires VirtualBox or VMWare Fusion (1.0.3+)

-Note: Rouster should work exactly the same on Windows as it does on \*nix and OSX, but no real testing has been done to confirm this.
+Note: Rouster should work exactly the same on Windows as it does on \*nix and OSX (minus rouster/deltas.rb functionality, at least currently), but no real testing has been done to confirm this.
 Please file issues as appropriate.

 ## Using Rouster